dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 Prompt:

-Rewrite and enhance the following Python script using your best practices.
+Rewrite and enhance the following Python script using your best practices and template / instructions.
 The updated version should:
 	•	Run fully unattended with no interactive menu system.
 	•	Automatically perform all actions without requiring user input.
 	•	Utilize Pyfiglet to display a stylish ASCII banner at startup.